Skip to main content

 Before creating a Workspace, you should make sure you have a Project created with version control.
 You can choose from username and password or OAuth.

 A Workspace is a sandbox environment where you can complete the development of your data, refine, and perform preliminary validation before merging them into the codebase.
+When creating a Workspace, you'll add your Storage Locations, Git URL, and connect to your data platform.

 Workspace Best Practices